-The water temperature gauge indicates the temperature of the cooling water circulating through your engine.
-When the temperature exceeds the recommended operating range for your engine, immediately shut off your engine to prevent damage.
-Overheating is often caused by obstruction of your engine's water intake on the lower unit, check there if you experience trouble.
+This gauge indicates the temperature of the cooling water circulating through your engine.
+When the temperature exceeds the recommended operating range for your engine immediately shut off your engine to prevent damage.
+Overheating is often caused by obstruction of your engine's water intake on the lower unit.
+Check the water intake first if you experience trouble.